FirH/FirH/README.md

 ## Firhan Imam Haekal

-### Data Scientist
+### About Me

 I'm a Data Scientist attempting to contribute to Indonesia through Artificial Intelligence.
 My coding projects are built to help other people or to increase their knowledge.
-I love to bring complex concepts more understandable

 <!--
 **FirH/FirH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.